Doctor Faustus (character): Fictional character biography

-1960s

 In his first appearance, Faustus induced nightmares and hallucinations in Captain America (Steve Rogers) in an attempt to drive him insane.
 However, he was easily bested in a physical confrontation.

-1970s

 It was later revealed that Faustus had been treating the amnesiac Peggy Carter, and captured Sharon Carter and Sharon's parents in an attempt to destroy Captain America.
 Faustus, with the help of Karla Sofen then acquired stolen weapons from Stark International with which he planned to threaten New York City, and organized a private flight of American criminals; however this plan was thwarted by Captain America.

 Faustus is briefly able to control Spider-Man and use him in an attempt to introduce a "psychogenic additive" to a flu vaccine (which would permit hypnotic control of the public), but he is defeated.

 Faustus is the mastermind behind the neo-Nazi group National Force, directing them behind the scenes.
 He is responsible for the creation of the Grand Director to lead the National Force, as well as brainwashing S.H.I.E.L.D.
 Agent Sharon Carter and programming Sharon to commit suicide, though Carter survives.
 Faustus also temporarily brainwashes Captain America and battles the latter and Daredevil.
 His legs were injured by falling gas canisters during this confrontation.

-1980s

 Faustus later mentally conditions Everyman to be his operative, later known as Zeitgeist.
 He used his absorbascan to draw in psychic power from other people in an attempt to mentally defeat Mister Fantastic and prove his worth to the Secret Empire.
 Everyman subsequently battles Spider-Man and Mister Fantastic, but they defeat him.
-When Richards subsequently seeks Everyman's backer, Faustus attempts to attack Richards psychologically by using elaborate androids to foster the illusion that Richards has killed the rest of the Fantastic Four.
+When Richards subsequently seeks Everyman's backer, Faustus attempts to attack Richards psychologically by using elaborate androids, one of which resembles Doctor Doom but with Reed's face, to foster the illusion that Richards has killed the rest of the Fantastic Four.
 Richards sees through the ruse and causes Faustus himself to have a breakdown.

 After recovering from his breakdown, Faustus then allies with the Red Skull, and aids in the villain's mansion.
 Faustus unsuccessfully attempts to coerce Captain America into committing suicide through the use of ghostly holograms.

-2000s

 Faustus is presumed dead for a number of years, but reappears, living undercover as a S.H.I.E.L.D. psychiatrist, employed by the Red Skull.
 He is tasked with manipulating Sharon Carter, and claims responsibility for Sharon's increasing romantic attachment to Steve Rogers.
 Faustus is responsible for manipulating Sharon Carter into assassinating Captain America following the 2006 storyline "Civil War".
 It is further revealed that the Captain America from the 1950s is alive and in Faustus's possession, recuperating slowly, and reconditioned to be an agent sent to attack the new Captain America (Bucky Barnes).
 The failure of this attack, and the ever-increasing verbal abuse of Faustus by the Red Skull and Arnim Zola, causes him to withdraw from the project, but not before freeing Sharon and giving crucial information about the Red Skull's plans to S.H.I.E.L.D.